 We aim for our children to take on responsibility and have ownership of their learning, think for themselves and be creative; they celebrate one another’s cultural diversity and learn about their different faiths and traditions.
 This is based on their prior learning experiences.
-We aim to take our children on a journey so they can reach the stars.

 Key Stage 1 and 2